Skip to content

 Item Data

 Data for Nova's ItemStacks can be stored using CBF via the extension functions ItemStack.storeData and ItemStack.retrieveData.
-Default data for this can be added into an ItemBehavior's defaultCompound.

 Alternatively, it is also possible to store data in Bukkit's persistent data container.